Behroz-9t/Rational-Number/README.md

 ```
 5/4
 -1/4
-The Greatest Common Mivisor of 1/2 is: 1
+The Greatest Common Divisor of 1/2 is: 1
-The Greatest Common Mivisor of 3/4 is: 12
+The Least Common Multiple of 3/4 is: 12
 ```

 ---